siberiacancode/mock-config/packages/docs/README.md

-# 🎉 Mock Config Server
+# 🎉 Mock Config Docs

-Tool that easily and quickly imitates server operation, create full fake api in few steps
+## Usage 🚀

+To start with docs you need:

+- install dependencies using `pnpm install`
+- start project using `pnpm dev`